balawi28/LiquidCrystalArabic/README.md

 This library allows Arduino-based boards to render Arabic text on Hitachi HD44780 LCDs (or compatible chipsets), managing its unique characteristics such as right-to-left writing, character shaping, and connection rules.

-**Note:** This library comes in two versions, `LiquidCrystalArabic_I2C.h` for I2C LCD displays and `LiquidCrystalArabic.h` for normal (parallel) LCD displays.
-Choose the version that matches your hardware setup.
-The I2C version of the library extends [LiquidCrystal I2C](https://docs.arduino.cc/libraries/liquidcrystal-i2c) by `Frank de Brabander`, while the normal version extends  [LiquidCrystal](https://docs.arduino.cc/libraries/liquidcrystal) by `Arduino, Adafruit`.

 ---

 ## Description